 While many Indonesians remain supportive of and sympathetic to the challenges facing Rohingya refugees, many refugees who arrived by boat in 2023 and 2024 have met unprecedented resistance in Indonesia.
 Some Rohingya were prevented from disembarking, others disembarked only to be forced by local communities back on the boats and returned to sea, and many of those who disembarked have yet to be allocated adequate shelter by authorities.
-As a result, hundreds of refugees who have disembarked in recent months remain in perilous, overcrowded, and sub-standard temporary sites in which the protection and assistance response is compromised.
+As a result, hundreds of Rohingya refugee arrivals remain in perilous, overcrowded, and sub-standard temporary sites in which the protection and assistance response is compromised.

 While Rohingya refugees undertake journeys from Bangladesh and Myanmar throughout the year, the majority typically move between November and March when sea conditions are most favorable.
-Support is needed to bolster the response in the likely event that more boats carrying Rohingya refugees arrive in Indonesia in the last months of 2024.
-UNHCR anticipates 2.2 million USD will be required to respond to the needs of the current population and anticipated new arrivals in 2024.
+Support is needed to bolster the response in the likely event that more boats carrying Rohingya refugees arrive in Indonesia in 2025.
+UNHCR anticipates 2.2 million USD will be required to respond to the needs of the current population and anticipated new arrivals in 2025.
 Only a fraction of needed funding has been received by UNHCR to date.
 The Rohingya boat arrival response remains seriously underfunded.

-\ DATA SOURCE: https://data.unhcr.org/en/situations/myanmar
+DATA SOURCE: https://data.unhcr.org/en/situations/myanmar

-OVERVIEW: 2024 DISEMBARKATIONS AND CURRENT HOSTING SITES
+OVERVIEW: 2024 - 2025 DISEMBARKATIONS AND CURRENT HOSTING SITES